Current Special: Unique Gifts Make Winning Teams Free Video Event

-daily word - love and like
+daily word - prayer

 Dale Cresap's picture